An Expert Breakdown on Price Action Trading

 Price action is a technical analysis that takes into account various chart patterns to study current and past price action.
 By observing an instrument’s historical price movement, a trader can then pick up essential clues on possible future market movement.

 Critical price action trading patterns analysis sits at the core of price action trading.
-This includes analyzing chart patterns, candlestick patterns, and bar patterns.
+This includes analyzing chart patterns, candlestick patterns such as Doji Candle, and bar patterns.
 The most commonly used indicator in price action trading is the candlestick.

 Supply and Demand Price Action Trading